 The settlement of Madagascar remains problematic, for lack of archaeological sites which clearly point to Austronesian heritage.
 Indirect evidence points to prior Palaeolithic settlement of Madagascar from the mainland and presumably by 400 BC (Blench 2007; Virah-Sawmy et al. 2010).
 There have been several claims of significantly earlier settlement (Gommery et al. 2011; Dewar et al. 2013) but the dating of these is uncertain and they are not associated with vegetation change and megafaunal extinction.
 Unfortunate publications such as Douglass & Zinke (2015) develop models which promote the shakiest archaeological evidence to solid projections onto the past.
 Nonetheless, the palaeo-environmental evidence points strongly to a forager presence prior to the Austronesians and some of the resident populations still surviving as marginal hunter-gatherers, the Beosi and Mikea.
-Even so, genetics shows that some groups at least are identical to their neighbours, and so are reversions to foraging (Pierron et al. 2014).
+Even so, genetics shows that some foraging groups are identical to their farming neighbours (Pierron et al. 2014).
 Ptolemy clearly knows about Madagascar by earlier than 400 AD, and Graeco-Roman ships must therefore have been trading with somebody.

 Although the earliest Neolithic sites are around 6th century AD, the dating is far from secure (Dewar & Richard 2012) and we might be better to assume 7th century.
-The earliest pottery is called Ampasimahavelona (AMV) phase and C14 dates from the c.7 century CE to around the 10th century from the type site but also from Sandrakatsy and Nosy Mangabe.
+The earliest pottery is called Ampasimahavelona (AMV) phase and C14 dates provide a range from the 7th century CE to around the 10th century from the type site but also from Sandrakatsy and Nosy Mangabe.
 The pottery is undifferentiated brownware and does not clearly point to any particular source either in ISEA or East Africa (Mark Horton pers. comm.).

 The first decorated ceramics appear at Mahilaka and are probably post 10th century (Radimilahy 1998).
 These have wavy lines and dentate decoration, similar to those from the Comores sites at corresponding dates and are often called Dembeni phase pottery (Wright et al. 1984).
-These traits might derive from ISEA but there are no certain comparisons.
-This seems to point away from direct settlement from the Austronesian region and to an indirect route.
-Blench (2010) argued that the first Austronesian settlements were on the coast and that (perhaps) malaria drove the settlers to Madagascar, together with African serfs/slaves.
+These traits might derive from ISEA but there are no certain comparisons, which may indicate indirect settlement from the Austronesian region.
+Blench (2010) argued that the first Austronesian settlements were on the coast and that (perhaps) malaria drove the settlers to Madagascar, transporting African serfs/slaves.
 But the Comores may well be implicated in this complex evolution, as indeed the genetics suggests (Msaidie et al. 2011).
+Crowther et al. (2016) present an up-to-date review of the archaeobotany of cultivated plants in the region which broadly suggests that typically Asian crops such as mung bean and Asian rice dominate the Comores and Northern Madagascar assemblages while those of African origin are preponderant on the inshore islands.
+Unfortunately none of these are represented in the linguistic evidence presented in this paper.

-If the mainland and the Comores were a staging posts, then SE Asian mariners interacted with coastal populations before moving on to Madagascar.
-The peoples on the coast most likely were both Bantu agriculturalists and Cushitic-speaking pastoralists.
+If the mainland and the Comores were indeed staging posts, then SE Asian mariners interacted with coastal populations before moving on to Madagascar.
+The peoples on the East African coast most likely were both Bantu agriculturalists and Cushitic-speaking pastoralists.
 There are two consequences of this in terms of ceramics.
 If the Barito component did not include potters, they would have to learn this skill from the Bantu on the mainland, and possibly the confrontational relations between residents and invaders did not create a matrix for the unbroken transmission of styles.
 The Austronesian traditions of ceramics would have been lost and the new settlers on Madagascar would have poorly developed skills as potters.
 Hence the undifferentiated brownware which has so far been recorded.
 The challenge is thus to integrate the findings from different disciplines into a comprehensive synthesis of the pattern of interaction between ISEA and the East African coast (Blench 1994).